rwgk/numba/docs/source/extending/entrypoints.rst

 Often, third party packages will have a user-facing API as well as define extensions to the Numba compiler.
-In those situations, the new types and overloads can registered with Numba when the package is imported by the user.
+In those situations, the new types and overloads can be registered with Numba when the package is imported by the user.
 However, there are situations where a Numba extension would not normally be imported directly by the user, but must still be registered with the Numba compiler.
 An example of this is the `numba-scipy